udacity/cd13303-genai-c1-classroom/module-3-applications-of-generative-ai/exercises/starter/README.md

-# Purpose of this Folder
+# Starter Materials - LLM-Assisted Merge Sort Workshop

-This folder should contain the starter code and instructions for the exercise.
+This directory contains the starting materials for the LLM-Assisted Merge Sort Workshop exercise.

+## Contents
+- `llm-assisted-merge-sort-starter.ipynb` - Main exercise notebook with step-by-step instructions
+- Additional assets and resources as needed